Bangladesh national cricket team: Fan following

-Team colours
+Team colours and sponsorship

 In Test cricket, Bangladesh wears cricket whites, with the BCB logo on the left chest and the sponsor's logo on the right chest.
 Fielders wear a dark green cap or a white wide brim sunhat.
 The helmets are also dark green.
-In limited overs cricket, Bangladesh wears a green uniform with red being the secondary colour and the BCB logo on chest and the sponsor's logo on the centre and "BANGLADESH" written underneath in red letters, with the fielders wearing a green baseball cap with red accents or a green wide-brimmed hat.
+In limited overs cricket, Bangladesh wears a green uniform with red being the secondary colour and the BCB logo on chest and the sponsor's logo on the centre and "BANGLADESH" written underneath in white letters, with the fielders wearing a green baseball cap with red accents or a green wide-brimmed hat.
 During ICC tournaments, the sponsor's logo is placed on the left sleeve.
 In the 1999 Cricket World Cup, Bangladesh wore an olive green uniform with yellow accents and a horizontal stripe with tiger-stripe motif on the chest.
-On 6 September 2018 Uniliver Bangladesh became the team sponsor for the period of 2018 to 2020.

 Players

 Current squad

-In January 2023, BCB published a 21-players list for the central contract for the 2023 season (from January to December).
-BCB awarded three different contract system for three formats.
-However contract grade system was abolished since 2021 season.
-Only 4 players were given contracts for all three format, while 2 players for Test and ODI with 1 player for only ODI, 2 players for Test and T20I, 3 players for ODI and T20I, 5 players for only Test and 4 players for only T20I.
+In March 2025, the Board released the list of 205 central contracts to be effective from 1 January 2025.
+However, BCB again rescinded the format based contract this year.

+Initially, Mahmudullah was included in the Grade B category.
+However, after releasing the contract list, he opted out of the central contract from March 2025, announcing his retirement from international cricket.
+Mushfiqur Rahim, who initially was given Grade A category, was demoted to Grade B category after he announced retirement from ODI cricket.

-This is a list of players who are centrally contracted with BCB or has played for Bangladesh in the past 12 months or has been named in the recent Test, ODI or T20I squad.
-Updated on 20 January 2023.
+This is a list of every active player who is contracted to Bangladesh Cricket Board, has played for Bangladesh since April 2024 or was named in the recent Test, ODI or T20I squads.
+Uncapped players are listed in italics.

-Key

-The BCB awards central contracts to its players, and its pay is graded according to the importance of the player.
-Players' salaries are as follows: